 Trim also uses 256-bit SSL encryption for its website and all server-side databases.
 It will also ask you for two-factor authentication when you sign in on a new device.

 Grey charges and subscriptions are a sneaky way for corporations to profit off of human nature.
-Trim’s mission to save people money by helping them to both identify and cancel unwanted subscriptions is a worthy goal, and it is especially admirable that they are committed to always offering their program for free.
+Trim’s mission to save people money by helping them to identify and cancel unwanted subscriptions, negotiate lower recurring bills, and budget more effectively is a worthy goal–and it is especially admirable that they offer their program free of cost.